-If you are looking for a new opportunity, Orlando offers one of the best areas in the country to move to in terms of affordability and opportunities.
-Not only is Orlando fast growing and full of unique industries, but Central Florida is #1 in the state of Florida for the amount of jobs created as of March 2016.
+If you are looking for a new career opportunity, Orlando offers one of the best areas in the country to move to in terms of affordability and growing job market.
+Not only is Orlando fast growing and full of unique industries, but Orlando, in Central Florida, is #3 out of The 10 Best Cities for Jobs in 2019 according to US News and World Report.

 Types of Jobs

-To get started looking for a job in Orlando, try uploading your resume to CareerBuilder and scouting out the job boards at Indeed.
-Regardless of city, you'll need more than a pretty resume to get a job nowadays so look to join your local networking chapters at MeetUp to meet people.
+To begin your job search in Orlando, first upload your resume to CareerBuilder and start scouting job boards utilizing internet job search engines.
+Regardless of city, you'll need more than a pretty resume to get a job nowadays so look to join your local networking chapters at MeetUpto meet people.

 Don't be surprised when you hear how happy residents are to be living in Orlando.
-Florida is one of the few states that has no income taxes and that means more of your moolah going right to your bank account.
+Florida is one of the few states that has no income taxes meaning more of your moolah going right to your bank account.
 Along with more money means more opportunities in the City Beautiful.
-While you're searching for that perfect job, you'll find that the rent and cost of living is affordable in this town.
+While you're searching for that perfect job, you'll find that the rent for apartments in Orlando and cost of living is affordable in this town.

 Best Industries Expanded

 It doesn't take a genius to know Orlando has a big tourism industry.
 Disney, Universal Studios and SeaWorld's presence here means big opportunities in not only tourism but hotels, airport work and even entertainment.
 Where do you think most of those cool 90's Nickelodeon shows were filmed?